kyma-project/cloud-manager/docs/user/tutorials/01-40-aws-vpc-peering.md

     ...
     ```

-13. Clean up Kubernetes resources
+16. Clean up the Kubernetes resources.

     * Remove the created workloads:
       ```shell